meganlang4/dataset_ufo/code/README.md

 R code is used for cleaning and analysis
-1. data-integration.R: run this first to horizontly and vertically integrate the output files from the python scraping activities
+1. ufo-integration.R: run this first to horizontly and vertically integrate the output files from the python scraping activities